HttpAnimation/FYC-Rewrite-V2/README.md

     }
 ]
 ```
-Make sure not to replace the json code below with something else as it will break your repo.
+Make sure not to replace the JSON code below with something else as it will break your repo.
 ```json
         "Movies": {
 ```
 ## Adding a torrent
-This part will go over making a torrent for you're repo.
+This part will go over making a torrent for your repo.

 ### Repo name
-1) First make your repo name to do so replace **NAMEHERE** with the name you want for this let's use **Dafly**
+1) First make your repo name do so replace **NAMEHERE** with the name you want for this let's use **Dafly**
     ```json
     "Repo-Name": "NAMEHERE",
     ```